-Although there is no formal M.S. program in ChE, in the course of their Ph.D. program students may apply for an M.S. degree by submitting an approved thesis and meeting all the other institute requirements for the M.S. program.
-The thesis must be approved by both the student's adviser and option representative.
+Although there is no formal M.S. program in ChE, Ph.D. program students may apply for an M.S. degree.

-At least 135 units of coursework must be completed in order to satisfy the Institute requirements.
+At least 135 units of coursework must be completed to satisfy the Institute requirements.
 These units must include ChE 151ab, ChE 152, ChE/Ch 165, 18 additional units of advanced courses in chemical engineering, 27 units of science or engineering electives, and 18 units of general electives.
-With advanced permission from the option representative, general electives may include courses in the humanities and social sciences.
-A student must maintain a GPA of \geq 2.0 to qualify for an M.S. degree.
+With advanced permission from the option representative, general electives may include courses in the Humanities and Social Sciences.
+A student must maintain a GPA of $\geq$ 2.0 to qualify for an M.S. degree.
 Finally, the M.S. requirements include at least 27 units of research, ChE 280, which represents two terms of research under the supervision of a chemical engineering faculty member.